megabreit/luninfo/doc/show_vio_host_mappings.md

 | VSLOT | Virtual slot number of the virtual LPAR HBA as configured in the HMC profile |
 | LPARWWPN | Active LPAR WWPN, the inactive WWPN is only visible on the HMC! |
 | SAN | State of the virtual adapter |

+TODO: Add some example to the -d option